hart-venus/hart-venus/README.md

 # 💫 About Me:
 Hi!
-I'm Ariel Leyva, a CS sophomore student at ITCR, Costa Rica.
+I'm Ariel Leyva, a CS junior student at ITCR, Costa Rica.
 Interested in web dev, <br>Image and text analysis using AI and software.

 ## 🌐 Socials: